My Days of Mercy: Production

 In August 2016, Elliot Page, Kate Mara, Pablo Schreiber, Elias Koteas and Amy Seimetz were cast in the film, with Tali Shalom Ezer directing from a screenplay by Joe Barton.
 Christine Vachon and David Hinojosa served as producers under their Killer Films banner, alongside Mara and Page, while Robert Halmi Jr. and Jim Reeve will serve as executive producers through their Great Point Media banner along with executive producer Karri O'Reilly.
 In September 2016, Brian Geraghty joined the cast of the film, replacing Schreiber.

 Principal photography began on September 19, 2016.

 Release

 The film had its world premiere at the Toronto International Film Festival on September 9, 2017.
 It was released in the United Kingdom on May 17, 2019, by Signature Entertainment, and was released in the United States on July 5, 2019, by Lionsgate.

 Reception

 On review aggregator website Rotten Tomatoes, the film has an approval rating of 89% based on 19 reviews, and an average rating of 7/10.
-The website's critical consensus reads, "Though My Days of Mercys knotty romance drifts into melodrama, it's grounded by Ellen Page and Kate Mara's exceptional chemistry."
+The website's critical consensus reads, "Though My Days of Mercys knotty romance drifts into melodrama, it's grounded by Elliot Page and Kate Mara's exceptional chemistry."

 The film was selected to compete for the Premio Maguey's Best Film award at the 33rd Guadalajara International Film Festival, where Page was awarded in the Best Performance category.